 - Palof press

 It’s a bit of a beast this!
-It’s a 45° plate loaded press.
-We were going to get a plate loaded press, but the stack wasn’t quite big enough.
+It’s a 45° plate-loaded press.
+We were going to get a plate-loaded press, but the stack wasn’t quite big enough.
 This was the next one up!
-Still, no matter how strong you are, the best will cater for your needs.
+Still, no matter how strong you are, the best will cater to your needs.

 The TRX is for suspension training.
 You can work the whole body on the TRX, but it’s especially good for core and balance training.

 There’s something primal about pushing a heavy sled.
 It’s very functional and very tiring!
-It’ll have you puffing hard afterwards and heat you up for the rest of the day.
+It’ll have you puffing hard afterward and heat you up for the rest of the day.